• Skip to primary navigation

 Helpful tips

-A closer shot of a bowl of summer minestrone.
+A closer shot of a serving of summer minestrone, with grated Parmigiano on top.

 Recipe variation

 • Dried herbs.
-Yes, you can use dried herbs as an alternative to fresh ones, but the difference in flavor is quite noticeable.
+Yes, you can use dried herbs as an alternative to fresh ones, but the difference in the flavor of the resulting Milanese minestrone is quite noticeable.

-What is the best type of rice to use?
+What is the best type of rice to use for summer minestrone?

 If you want to do it like the locals, you should use the same rice for making risotto — arborio or carnaroli.

-However, long-grained ones like basmati should not be a problem.
+However, long-grained ones like basmati should be fine.

 Print Pin Rate